Higher curvature corrections to the black hole Wheeler-DeWitt equation and the annihilation to nothing scenario: Wheeler-DeWitt wave function with classical higher curvature corrections

 \section{Wheeler-DeWitt wave function with classical higher curvature corrections}

 In this section, we consider classical corrections to the WDW wave function in the black-hole interior within the framework of effective field theory.
 Since we focus on vacuum solutions, the Ricci tensor vanishes identically, and the action can therefore be constructed solely from the Riemann tensor.
 Modulo tensor identities~\cite{Fulling:1992vm}, the only independent fourth-derivative invariant that does not involve the Ricci tensor, is $R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma}$; this is field-redefinition equivalent to the Gauss–Bonnet combination $R^2-4R_{\mu\nu}R^{\mu\nu}+R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma}$, which in four dimensions is topological and therefore does not affect the bulk equations of motion.
-At the next order the independent Riemann-constructed operators are $\nabla_{\alpha}R_{\mu\nu\rho\sigma}\nabla^{\alpha}R^{\mu\nu\rho\sigma}$ and $R^{\rho\sigma}_{\ \ \mu\nu}R^{\alpha\beta}_{\ \ \rho\sigma}R^{\mu\nu}_{\ \ \alpha\beta}$; the former can be rearranged, up to a total derivative, into a Riemann-cubed term plus Ricci-dependent operators and so can be dropped without loss of generality.
+At the next order, the independent Riemann-constructed operators excluding topological terms are $\nabla_{\alpha}R_{\mu\nu\rho\sigma}\nabla^{\alpha}R^{\mu\nu\rho\sigma}$ and $R^{\rho\sigma}_{\ \ \mu\nu}R^{\alpha\beta}_{\ \ \rho\sigma}R^{\mu\nu}_{\ \ \alpha\beta}$; the former can be rearranged, up to a total derivative, into a Riemann-cubed term plus Ricci-dependent operators and so can be dropped without loss of generality.
 Likewise, there are two independent components of the fourth power of Riemann tensors.

+The effective action considered here is not chosen ad hoc.
+Rather, they are dictated by the general principles of effective field theory: we include all independent higher-derivative operators constructed from the Riemann tensor that are compatible with diffeomorphism invariance, organized according to the number of derivatives.
+Moreover, these operators are understood as part of a derivative expansion: higher-curvature terms involving more derivatives are assumed to be increasingly suppressed by the cutoff scale.
+In particular, in four-dimensional vacuum spacetimes the leading nontrivial classical higher-curvature contributions arise at cubic order in the curvature.
+In Ref.~\cite{Camanho:2014apa}, it was argued that curvature-cubic terms do not necessarily constitute the leading corrections to general relativity.
+Motivated by this observation, in the present work we include quartic curvature invariants on the same footing and analyze their effects alongside the cubic terms.
 Thus, we consider the following action in four dimensional spacetime,

 where $\mathcal{C}$ and $\tilde{\mathcal{C}}$ are defined by

 with the dual tensor $\tilde{R}_{\mu\nu\rho\sigma}=\epsilon_{\mu\nu}^{\ \ \alpha\beta}R_{\alpha\beta\rho\sigma}$.

 As discussed in the previous section, the metric inside a black hole can be written in the Kantowski–Sachs form,